-- learndirect learners and customers. - employees (individuals who work or have applied to work for the company either on a permanent, temporary, contractual or voluntary basis); - employers (organisations that work in partnership with learndirect and employ learners as part of their workforce - employers who offer work placements to learners or customers - suppliers (external partners who are in receipt of and/or provide learndirect training or employability services on our behalf); - external stakeholders and visitors

-The purpose of this policy is to set out learndirect ERS approach to safeguarding children, young people and adults.
-It should be read in conjunction with Q136 which details the procedure to be followed when dealing with child protection, safeguarding and PREVENT reporting.
+- learners and customers. - employees (individuals who work or have applied to work for the company either on a permanent, temporary, contractual or voluntary basis) - employers (organisations that work in partnership with us) - suppliers (external partners) - external stakeholders and visitors - The purpose of this policy is to set out our approach to safeguarding children, young people and adults and protecting them from a range of potential harm.